 Solid surface is a material originally designed to mimic the look of stone countertops.
 Made of acrylics, polyester, and resin, the solid surface is shaped into slabs for countertops.
 They’re easy to maintain and clean, and they come in more colors and patterns than just about any other type of countertop.
 Solid surface countertops can be installed with no seams, and can also be designed with a sink integrated into the countertop.
 These countertops do not resist heat and can sometimes crack, but overall, they hold up well.

-Wood has always been a popular choice for countertops.
+Wood countertops bring natural warmth and a handcrafted feel to Lancaster kitchens.
+It has always been a popular choice for countertops.
 It is an eco-friendly option that will last a long time and look more beautiful with age.
 Wood complements many kitchen designs and styles.
 It definitely needs upkeep, though.
 Because wood is an organic, porous material, it needs refinishing and sealing to keep it from harboring bacteria or becoming damaged by water.
 With care, wood countertops can add warmth and life to your kitchen.

 Once seen only as a budget option, laminate countertops are slowly making a comeback as they are being constructed out of higher-quality, better-looking materials.
 Laminate countertops are made of particle boards, plastics, paper patterns, and resins.
 The products are melded together using heat and pressure to form a fairly thin board that is glued to a wood substrate to make the countertops.
 Laminate comes in a variety of colors and designs, some of which look like granite or marble.
 Laminate is affordable and easy to maintain, but it will not raise your home’s resale value.